 It sounds like science fiction, but it's a very real function of many web browsers on computers and phones: The ability to track your location and announce online where you happen to be.
 This functionality is largely used for marketing purposes, but no matter how innocuous the intent, it can make many of us uncomfortable.

 How does it work?
-And more importantly, how do you disable it?
+And more importantly, how do you disable Internet location tracking?

-First, you need to understand how the browser knows where you are.
+First, you need to understand how online location tracking.
 When you're on the Internet, encoding in the traffic back and forth is at least some information about where you're located physically, usually tied to the IP address or network you're using.
 This is just part of how the network is set up; pretty much the only way to not have this traffic reveal your location to someone is to not use the Internet.

 However, access to this information is not a right businesses have, but a permission you have to grant them.
 This is true of not just web browsers, but websites as well.
 No website can simply track you.
 It has to do so with your permission.

-If you don't want your location tracked online, what should you do to help prevent that?
+If you want to disable location tracking online, what should you do to help prevent that?
 Start with your browser.
 The major Internet browsers all offer the ability to disable location tracking.

 Only you should be allowed to fill in the blanks.